 Unit F (in particular Sub-Unit F3 and F4) is affected by a fault system related to intraformational 'sediment tectonic' deformations.
-These deformations are probably due to the relaxation of temporary states of density inversion linked to undercompaction in the early burial history of the clayey-silty sediment (Ref.23).
+These deformations are due probably to the relaxation of temporary states of density inversion linked to undercompaction in the early burial history of the clayey-silty sediment (Ref.23).
+See Figure 2.25.

-The density of faults is high within Unit F, approximately one every 50 m and the fault planes are subvertical.
-Within the WFSIII area these faults have depths that range between -50 m aLAT and -120 m aLAT, so were not interpreted to pose engineering challenges.
+The density of faults is high within the Unit F, approximately one every 50 m and the fault planes are sub-vertical as shown in Figure 2.25.
+The interval affected by faulting is located between less than -20 m aLAT in the western corner of the survey area and -150 m aLAT toward the deeper parts of the area.